matthiasn/lotti/README.md

 Please check out [HISTORY.md](https://github.com/matthiasn/lotti/blob/main/docs/HISTORY.md) for all the information on the project's history and back-story.
-You can find the previous version (written in Clojure and ClojureScript) in the [meins](https://github.com/matthiasn/lotti/tree/main/meins) subdirectory.
+You can find the previous version (written in Clojure and ClojureScript) in this repo: [meins](https://github.com/matthiasn/meins).

 ## Principles